Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 Royal Mail 6x4 label size basics

-| Label name | Common size | What to check | |---|---:|---| | 6x4 inch | 152.4x101.6mm | Common UK shipping-label wording | | 4x6 inch | 101.6x152.4mm | Same physical label, often described width first | | 100x150mm | 100x150mm | Common metric thermal label stock | | A6 | 105x148mm | Close, but not identical to 6x4 | | A4 | 210x297mm | Office paper size, needs cropping for thermal output |
+| Label name | Common size | What to check | |---|---:|---| | 6x4 inch | 152.4x101.6mm | Common UK wording for shipping labels | | 4x6 inch | 101.6x152.4mm | Same stock, often described width first | | 100x150mm | 100x150mm | Common metric thermal stock | | 102x152mm | 102x152mm | Close to 4x6 inch | | A6 | 105x148mm | Close, but not identical | | A4 | 210x297mm | Office paper size, not thermal output |

 Use actual size for true 6x4 PDFs